-Return to the Invertebrate Animals - Sorted by Classification Index
+Return to the Invertebrate Animals for Life Science Index

 Range and Habitat: They are all aquatic and mostly found in shallow coastal waters, though some are found in freshwater locations.

 Physical Traits (Anatomy): They have a “polyp” body form which, as adults, is usually anchored (sessile) with the mouth facing upward.
 Structurally, it is made up of a basal disc that attaches to the seabed and a cylindrical body stalk.
 Inside the body is the gastrovascular cavity.
 The mouth opens upward and is surrounded by tentacles.
 This is the dominant body form of the hydras, sea anemones and the corals.
 The Portuguese man-of-war is actually a gas-filled polyp that floats on the surface of the ocean trailing stinging polyps.